BANCA POPOLARE ETICA, Pedro Manuel Sasia Santos (Chairman)

 TISE, Wlodzimierz Grudzinski (Vice Chairman)

 Until the end of the 1980’s he worked as computer scientist at the Institute of Informatics of Warsaw University and in the Center of Design and Applications of Informatics.
 Between 1990-2007 he was the CEO of the Bank for Socio-Economic Initiatives SA in Warsaw.
 From 1997 he was the Member of Board of the Associations of Polish Banks and since 2001-2007 its deputy chairman.
 He was a member of several Supervisory Boards of financial and not financial institutions eg. First Mutual Insurance company in Poland TUW TUW and Ineco bank in Armenia.
-Now he is the Chairman of the Supervisory Board of TISE S.A. and member of the supervisory boards in several other companies.
+He was the Chairman of the Supervisory Board of TISE S.A till June 2020 and is a member of the supervisory boards in several other companies.
 He is an advisor of the Management Board of the Polish Bank Association and member of the Ethic Committee in that Association.
 He is also member of the Jury in the Committee's yearly contest Ethics in Finance for essays on that topic.
 He is also member of the Councils of Junior Achievements Foundation, Chairman of the EFPA Poland Foundation.
 He is member of the Financial Committee of Auschwitz-Birkenau Foundation.
 He is a members of the European Commission's Expert Group on Social economy and Social Enterprises (GECES).

 BAS, Etienne Bonvin